eldruin/tcs3472-rs/README.md

 - Read the red channel measurement.
 - Read the green channel measurement.
 - Read the blue channel measurement.
+- Read the measurement of all channels at once.
 - Read the device ID.

 ## The device